-Supplies Distributors has a loan and security agreement with Wachovia Bank, N.A. ("Wachovia") to provide financing for up to \$25 million of eligible accounts receivable in the United States and Canada.
-As of December 31, 2009, Supplies Distributors had \$0.7 million of available credit under this agreement.
-The Wachovia facility expires on the earlier of March 2011 or the date on which the parties to the IPS master distributor agreement (see Note 6) no longer operate under the terms of such agreement and/or IPS no longer supplies products pursuant to such agreement.
-Borrowings under the Wachovia facility accrue interest at prime rate plus 0.25% to 0.75% or Eurodollar rate plus 2.5% to 3.0%, dependent on excess availability, as defined.
-The interest rate as of December 31, 2009 was 3.75% for \$5.9 million of outstanding borrowings and 2.23% for \$3.0 million of outstanding borrowings.
-As of December 31, 2008, the interest rate was 4.0% for \$5.6 million of outstanding borrowings and 2.5% for \$4.0 million of outstanding borrowings.
+Supplies Distributors has a loan and security agreement with Wells Fargo Bank, National Association ("Wells Fargo") to provide financing for up to \$25 million of eligible accounts receivable in the United States and Canada.
+As of December 31, 2010, Supplies Distributors had \$1.4 million of available credit under this agreement.
+The Wells Fargo facility expires on the earlier of March 2011 or the date on which the parties to the IPS master distributor agreement (see Note 6) no longer operate under the terms of such agreement and/or IPS no longer supplies products pursuant to such agreement.
+Borrowings under the Wells Fargo facility accrue interest at prime rate plus 0.25% to 0.75% (3.75% as of December 31, 2010) or Eurodollar rate plus 2.5% to 3.0%, dependent on excess availability and subject to a minimum of 3.0%, as defined.
+The interest rate as of December 31, 2010 was 3.75% for \$7.2 million of outstanding borrowings.
+As of December 31, 2009, the interest rate was 3.75% for \$5.9 million of outstanding borrowings and 2.2% for \$3.0 million of outstanding borrowings.
 This agreement contains cross default provisions, various restrictions upon the ability of Supplies Distributors to, among other things, merge, consolidate, sell assets, incur indebtedness, make loans and payments to related parties (including entities directly or indirectly owned by PFSweb, Inc.), provide guarantees, make investments and loans, pledge assets, make changes to capital stock ownership structure and pay dividends, as well as financial covenants, such as minimum net worth, as defined, and is secured by all of the assets of Supplies Distributors, as well as a collateralized guaranty of PFSweb.
-Additionally, PFSweb is required to maintain a Subordinated Note receivable balance from Supplies Distributors of no less than \$4.3 million and may not maintain restricted cash of more than \$5.0 million, and is restricted with regard to transactions with related parties, indebtedness and changes to capital stock ownership structure.
-Supplies Distributors has entered into blocked account agreements with its banks and Wachovia pursuant to which a security interest was granted to Wachovia for all U.S. and Canadian customer remittances received in specified bank accounts.
-At December 31, 2009 and December 31, 2008, these bank accounts held \$1.0 million and \$0.1 million, respectively, which was restricted for payment to Wachovia.
+Additionally, PFS is required to maintain a Subordinated Note receivable balance from Supplies Distributors of no less than \$4.3 million and may not maintain restricted cash of more than \$5.0 million, and is restricted with regard to transactions with related parties, indebtedness and changes to capital stock ownership structure.
+Supplies Distributors has entered into blocked account agreements with its banks and Wells Fargo pursuant to which a security interest was granted to Wells Fargo for all U.S. and Canadian customer remittances received in specified bank accounts.
+At December 31, 2010 and December 31, 2009, these bank accounts held \$0.8 million and \$1.0 million, respectively, which was restricted for payment to Wells Fargo.